Global resolution of singularities in $1$-dimensional foliated spaces: Foliated Ideal Sheaf

-such that $\sigma|_{\sigma^{-1}M_0} = \sigma_1 \circ ... \circ \sigma_r$.\\ \\ A ``good" resolution also respects a functorial property.
-More precisely, following \cite{Ko} (see definition 3.31), we look for a functor $\mathcal{R}$ that has: \begin{itemize} \item[$\bullet$] input: The category whose objects are foliated ideal sheafs $(M,\theta,\mathcal{I},E_M)$ and whose morphisms are smooth morphisms; \item[$\bullet$] output: The category whose objects are admissible blowing-up sequences:
+We follow the presentation of \cite{Ko} (more specifically, definition 3.31 of \cite{Ko}) in order to define the notion of a \textit{blow-up functor} $\mathcal{S}$ that has: \begin{itemize} \item[$\bullet$] input: The category whose objects are local foliated ideal sheaves $(M,M_0,\theta, \allowbreak \mathcal{I},E)$ and whose morphisms are smooth morphisms; \item[$\bullet$] output: The category whose objects are admissible blowing-up sequences:

-with specified admissible centers $\mathcal{C}_i$ and whose morphisms are given by the Cartesian product. \end{itemize} The functor $\mathcal{R}$ is said to be a \textit{resolution functor} if for all $(M,\theta,\mathcal{I},E_M)$, it associates a resolution of $(M,\theta,\mathcal{I},E_M)$ that commutes with smooth morphisms.
-One can define in the same manner the notion of resolution functor for local foliated ideal sheafs and of weak-resolution functors. \begin{remark} For such a functor to be well defined, we accept blowings-up with empty centers (isomorphisms). \end{remark}
+with specified admissible centers $\mathcal{C}_i$ and whose morphisms are given by the Cartesian product. \end{itemize} \begin{remark} For such a functor to be well-defined, we accept blowings-up with empty centers (isomorphisms). \end{remark} A blow-up functor $\mathcal{S}$ is said to be a \textit{chain-preserving blow-up Functor}, if the morphisms in the input and output are all chain-preserving morphisms.